- Difficulty: very easy

 - 1 half lime squeezed,

-1. Why squeeze the lemon instead of pounding?
+2. Why squeeze the lemon instead of pounding it?

-Squeezing the lemon allows you to get only the good juice from the lemon.
-Squeezing reveals the bitter lemon peel and the essential oil of the lemon.
-To balance the flavors it is better to squeeze than to mash.
+Squeezing the lemon allows you to recover only the good juice of the lemon.
+Pounding reveals the bitter lemon peel and essential lemon oil.
+To balance the flavors it is better to squeeze than to squeeze.